Phazzie/autoclick/docs/advanced_features_implementation_plan.md

 3. **Error Handling System**: Error types, recovery strategies, and comprehensive error listeners are not implemented.

-4. **Screenshot Capture**: No implementation for taking, saving, or managing screenshots.
+4. **Screenshot Capture**: Implemented.
+The system can capture, save, and manage screenshots in different modes (full screen, element, region).

 5. **Advanced Logging**: Basic logging is implemented, but structured logging, log storage, and filtering are not.